StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 By default, TheHive includes predefined fields for cases and alerts.
 To better suit your needs, you can create custom fields to tailor cases and alerts.

-These fields can be configured as optional or mandatory for users.
+You can configure these fields as optional or mandatory for users.

 ## Use cases